 2. The functionality required in the UE and the 6G system to establish emergency session via 6GS for the emergency voice service.

-3. How to identify emergency services in 6GS in case of non UE detectable emergency call, such that the required priority for an emergency call is applied.
+3. How to identify emergency services in 6GS in case of non-UE detectable emergency call, such that the required treatment for an emergency call is applied.

 4. How to support a UE in Limited-Service state so that it can establish emergency session via 6GS.

+Q 4a.
+Whether and how to support emergency voice services if they are not provided in the serving 6G Network (Assuming this covers both domain selection and RAT/System selection at the time of the call).

 5.R.
 Key Issue #R: Location Services for 6G